 - Guidance handbook for surgeons on understanding the tools and how to maximize their benefit

 - Pre-Surgery + Post-Surgery questionnaires for reconstructive procedures

 - Pre-Surgery + Post-Surgery questionnaires for cosmetic procedures

-In collaboration with our partners, the Australasin Foundation for Plastic Surgery has also developed educational material and on-line modules to facilitate enhanced professional practice for Specialist Surgeons across the board, not just Specialist Plastic Surgeons.
+In collaboration with our partners, the Australasian Foundation for Plastic Surgery has also developed educational material and on-line modules to facilitate enhanced professional practice for Specialist Surgeons across the board, not just Specialist Plastic Surgeons.

 The prevalence of body dissatisfaction is increasing yearly.
 Poor body image is not benign.
 It has been shown to predict depression, low self-esteem, unhealthy weight control and exercise behaviours, substance abuse, risky sexual behaviours and suicidal ideation.

 A 24-country study found 25-61% of adolescents are dissatisfied with their bodies and many young people now turn to cosmetic surgery as a “quick fix”.